cardano-foundation/CIPs/CIP-0100/README.md

 - They are parameterized by a PlutusData object representing a Native Script
 - They have no requirements regarding the type or content of the input datum and redeemer (including whether a datum is present or not)

-  [Note: for the time being, UTxOs locked at a Smart Contract address _must_ be locked together with a Datum to be spent.
-This is different to Native Scripts, which don't require datums]
+> Note: for the time being, UTxOs locked at a Smart Contract address _must_ be locked together with a Datum to be spent.
+This is different to Native Scripts, which don't require datums.
+Hence one still needs to be aware whether they are interacting with a Supercharged, or Normal Native Script

 - They enforce that the parameterized Native Script conditions are met, unless specific conditions are met that are specified in the contract.

 Examples include: